 Unsurprisingly, this capital city is one of the best places to visit in Michoacán.

-Founded in 1541 by the Spanish, the city of Morelia exhibits some of the best colonial-era architecture outside of Mexico city.
-In fact, the city was later declared a UNESCO World Heritage for its beautiful display of colonial architecture throughout the city.
+Founded in 1541 by the Spanish, Morelia exhibits some of the best colonial-era architecture outside of Mexico City.
+The city was later declared a UNESCO World Heritage for its beautiful display of colonial architecture throughout the city.

 Morelia Cathedral (Catedral de Morelia)